-State Senator Joe Vitale’s (D-Middlesex) bill S 313 to address medical cannabis costs passed the Health and Human Services Committee unanimously yesterday with bipartisan support.
+State Senator Joe Vitale’s (D-Middlesex) bill S 313 to address medical cannabis costs passed the Health and Human Services Committee yesterday.

-Vitale noted in his opening remarks that “FDA (Food and Drug Administration) approval is required if it’s going to cover a particular therapy or treatment.”
+Vitale noted that “FDA (Food and Drug Administration) approval is required to cover a particular therapy or treatment.”

-Since the FDA has not approved medical cannabis, he explained that regular health insurance plans cannot cover it.
+Since the FDA has not approved medical cannabis, he explained that regular health insurance plans could not cover it.

 “My experience with medical marijuana dates back to Governor Florio… as it related to my late wife Cheryl,” said Jim Miller of the Coalition for Medical Marijuana of New Jersey (CMMNJ).